hitachiH8/hitachiH8/README.md

 ![](https://komarev.com/ghpvc/?username=hitachiH8)

+*Why can't we see that when we bleed we bleed the same?*
-## read strawp. sign ata! <3  | w2i if i do not respond immediately, c+h always encouraged unless with friends!!
+## read strawp. sign ata. | w2i if i do not respond immediately, c+h always encouraged unless with friends.
 main interests- jjba, touhou, soulsborne, umamusume, the fallout franchise, and overwatch.

 my favorite characters are - kira yoshikage (jjba), toyosatomimi no miko (touhou), solaire (ds1), daitaku vivlos (umamusume), colonel hsu (fallout new vegas), and juno (overwatch.) i have alot of favorite jjba characters though. ask me about them. i love talking <3